-The main source of images is ARTstor .
-The ARTstor database contains high quality reproductions of paintings and artifacts, including fashion items.
-ARTstore provides a guide to its collections containing fashion-related images.
+Another source of images is ARTstor .
+The ARTstor image library contains high quality reproductions of paintings and artifacts, including fashion items.
+ARTstor provides a guide to its collections containing fashion-related images.
 You can also browse the Fashion, Costume and Jewelry classification which contains nearly 18,000 items.
 In addition there is a section on Decorative arts, utilitarian objects and interior design (115,000 items) and one for Architecture and city planning.

 For the pre-photographic era, the chief source would be paintings, but beginning in the late 19th century the rise of the popular magazine and the incorporation of photography and sketch art in newspapers makes those a rich source of visual material illustrating period dress and decor.

 Some very useful popular magazines are found in the AP2 and AP4 call number areas in the periodicals.
 Examples include: